henryw374/henryw374.github.io.old/in-progress-posts/2021-08-01-does-size-matter.md

 # The Experiment

 For my experiment I have written two versions of a basic Clojurescript web application, using React.
-People are using Clojurescript in many various places, including highly constrained environments like microcontrollers, but based on what I see the React webapp is what the majority are targeting and the use-case for which I would like people to have some help when choosing a date/time API.
+People are using Clojurescript in various places, including highly constrained environments like microcontrollers, but based on what I see the React webapp is what the majority are targeting and the use-case for which I would like people to have some help when choosing a date/time API.
 The [source code for these can be found here](https://github.com/henryw374/cljs-date-lib-comparison).